An epic, true Himalayan trek to Kangchenjunga North and South Base Camps.

 Included Meals: Breakfast, Lunch, Dinner

 It’s a very steep ascent as you climb up through forest on a rough and rocky trail, to then ascend further over the Sela La and onto Sele La Base Camp (4290m), which is around a further 30 minutes of walking.
-There’s a couple of simple wooden lodges and a small lake here, but also views to distant Makalu!
-Walking time approx. 5hrs.
+There are a couple of simple wooden lodges and a small lake here, but there are also views of distant Makalu!
+Walking time is approximately 5 hours.

 Accommodation: Trekking Lodge - Sele La Base Camp